How to Paint a Fence with a Paint Spray Gun

-When you’ve got a big project that needs painted or stained but don’t have (or don’t want to invest) a lot of time into the project, a paint sprayer is the perfect tool!
-Whether you’re adding some color to a fence, a deck, siding, or even repainting the entire interior of your home, a paint sprayer can get the job done in a fraction of time compared to traditional brushes or rollers.
+When you’ve got a big project that needs to be painted or stained, but don’t have (or don’t want to invest) a lot of time, a combo paint and stain sprayer is the perfect tool!
+Whether you’re adding some color to a fence, a deck, siding, or even repainting the entire interior of your home, a the use of a paint spray gun can get the job done in a fraction of time compared to traditional brushes or rollers.

 Here is what my wooden fence and section of yard looked like before I started.